 Both IHL Clinic research projects are confidential.
 They are conducted in cooperation with two partner organisations, and periodical communication with and feedback from the partner organisations constitutes part of the research process.
 Substantively, the projects relates to ongoing armed conflict situations, and predominantly examine questions of international human rights law.
 Students will be expected to conduct extensive legal research as well as factual research.

 The Forum is looking for interested and motivated students of the reg. and adv.
 LL.M. programmes in Public International Law at Leiden Law School, who are willing to work in a team of five or six students.
 Students should be able to manage their time, to communicate openly, and to work effectively within a team.
 In the reg.
 LLM programme, the IHL Clinic grade substitutes the course ‘Privatissimum’; in the adv.
 LLM, it replaces the grade for the term paper for the lecture ‘International Humanitarian Law’.

-If you are interested in participating in the IHL Clinic, please submit your application by Monday, 31 January 2022, 23:59pm (CET).
-Your application documents consist of (1) filling the application form at https://forms.gle/bPxaCVM1MVLh8f6f9; and (2) sending an email to KGFLeiden@gmail.com with the following documents: (i) a motivation letter; (ii) your CV; (iii) overview of your previous grades.
-Please submit all documents in one PDF document, with the document name ‘Last name-IHLClinic2022’.
+Interested students from the reg.
+LLM programme in Public International Law should submit their application by Sunday, 12 February 2023, 23:59 (CET).
+Your application documents consist of (1) filling the application form at https://forms.gle/6xMWfM9HoybLaw3o9; and (2) sending an email to KGFLeiden@gmail.com with the following documents: (i) a motivation letter; (ii) your CV; (iii) overview of your grades obtained so far during the LLM in Public International Law; and (iv) an overview of your grades from previous studies.